peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Add
     public EFloat Add​(EFloat otherValue)
-Adds this object and another binary floating-point number and returns the result.
+Adds this arbitrary-precision binary floating-point number and another arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other arbitrary-precision binary floating-point number's exponent.

 **Parameters:**